nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/Use Apache as a Reverse Proxy with mod_proxy/configuration.md

-# Use Apache as a Reverse Proxy with mod_proxy
+# Use Apache as a Reverse Proxy with mod_proxy on Debian

 # Enable these four necessary modules for apache2, execute the following commands in succession.